Social Media Crisis Management 101 for Businesses

 Mid-Level Managers (Social Media Managers, Marketing Managers, PR Managers, etc.)

-– Ensure all employees on the team have ceased company communication to the public and paused future scheduled posts.
+– Ensure all employees on the team have ceased company communication with the public and paused future scheduled posts.

-– Gather as much information regarding crisis situation as possible.
+– Gather as much information regarding the crisis situation as possible.

 – Work with upper-level executives to ensure guidelines are reviewed, proofread, and cover all bases.